openaps/docs/source/docs/walkthrough/phase-6/considerations.md

 Watching the system over long periods of time will help you continue to tweak how you bolus for meals and adjust baseline basals.

 At this point, you can also investigate some of the in-development advanced features, like meal-assist and auto-sensitvitiy adjustment.
+You can also explore some of the hardware pieces in progress, as noted on the hardware page.